fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 <DIGITS> ::= 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
 ```
 The symbols enclosed by angle brackets `< >`, such as `<EXPRESSION>` or `<SIGN>`, are called **non-terminals** and the characters representing specific literals, such as `+` or `1`, are called **terminals**.
-You have to define the grammar in JSON array to use it in Nautilus.
+You have to define the grammar in JSON array to use it in Nautilus like the following way, for example:
 ```json
 [
     ["EXPRESSION", "{TERM}"],